nRF24/CircuitPython_nRF24L01/docs/api.rst

     During this time, the nRF24L01 is listening for the ACK packet.
 If the `auto_ack` attribute is disabled, this attribute is not applied.

-    A valid input value must be a multiple of 250 in range [250,4000].
+    A valid input value must be in range [250, 4000].
 Otherwise a `ValueError` exception is thrown.
     Default is 1500 for reliability.
+If this is set to a value that is not multiple of 250, then the highest multiple of 250 that is no greater than the input value is used.

     .. note:: Paraphrased from nRF24L01 specifications sheet: